oracle/weblogic-innovation-seminars/cloud.demos/HOL7605/deployTechCoApp.md

 #### Deploy TechCo Demo application ####

 The Database Cloud Service, Java Cloud Service preparation and application deployment can be completed executing a single script.
-Change the directory to `/u01/content/weblogic-innovation-seminars/cloud.demos/HOL7605` folder:
+Change the directory to `/u01/content/weblogic-innovation-seminars/cloud.demos/HOL7605` folder <TO CHANGE> AND WHAT? there is no script to invoke?? </TO CHANGE>:

     $ [oracle@localhost cloud.demos]$ cd /u01/content/weblogic-innovation-seminars/cloud.demos/HOL7605
 	../environment.properties found.